Marco-Poelsma/diinki-retrofuture/README.md

 ## 📌 Installation Steps

-Feel free to watch [this part of diinki's video](https://youtu.be/jFz5gLqv-FM&t=1903) where they demonstrate how to install this rice.
+Feel free to watch [this part of my video](https://youtu.be/jFz5gLqv-FM&t=1903) where they demonstrate how to install this rice.

 **I assume you use arch / arch-based, but the steps should be similar regardless.**